-Too many bright students study past midnight to cram before tests, barely balancing their extracurriculars, homework, and other commitments.
-Too many parents struggle to teach their child to follow a day planner.
+Too many high school students study past midnight to cram for tests, barely able to balance their extracurriculars, homework, and other commitments.
+Too many parents struggle to help their children keep their studies on track.

-After seeing hundreds of students work harder, not smarter, when preparing for classes and studying for tests, we’ve created an Academic Coaching program that teaches students time management and scheduling skills so they can live up to their intellectual potential.
-Calendaring out assignments can provide order and structure to a teen’s life, so we employ the empathy and patience that teenagers need to teach the organization and precision that parents dream of.
+Our Academic Coaching service for high school students teaches time management and scheduling skills so they can live up to their intellectual potential.
+Calendaring out assignments helps to provide order and structure in a teen’s life, and we employ the empathy and patience that teenagers need to teach the organization and precision that parents dream of.

-Academic coaching boosts students’ in-class performance.
-Helping students develop efficient study habits and plan their homework gives them increased returns on their effort.
+Working with an academic coach boosts students’ in-class performance.
+Students develop efficient study habits and plan their homework, giving them increased returns on their effort.
 Efficient studying means getting better grades with less stress, leaving more time for family and fun.

-Academic coaching also improves parents!
+Academic coaching also improves a student’s relationship with their parents!
 Using your limited family time to pester your child to complete their assignments sours relationships.
 Parents support their children’s education best when they can approach from a positive angle – not as harsh taskmasters or inquisitive nags.
-Delegating organizational coaching to experts lets you enjoy time with your child, secure that we’re helping them build the executive functioning skills they need to be successful adults.
+Delegating these tasks to an academic coach lets you enjoy time with your child, secure that we’re helping them build the executive functioning skills they need to be successful adults.

 So, how does this work?

-We begin by getting to know your student very well.
+Our academic coaches begin by getting to deeply understand your student.
 We look to parents to give us background information and context for their child’s struggles, then look to the student to understand their day-to-day challenges.

-Our first meeting is a parent-mentor meeting.
+Our first meeting is a parent-coach meeting.
 We take a thorough developmental history, then listen to your assessment of their intellectual and emotional strengths, weaknesses, goals, and concerns.
-We methodically build our understanding of our student’s mindset and motivation, so we can give them the coaching they need.
+We methodically build our understanding of each student’s mindset and motivation, so we can give them the coaching they need.

 Studying these details allows us to track exactly what your student needs to do and when, as well as analyze how much each individual assignment matters to their overall grade.
 This allows us to calibrate and focus our efforts when we begin the check-ins.

 Alongside time management, proactivity is the most important skill we impart to our students.
-This proactivity gives them the willingness and ability to take control of their own academic lives and to reach out to teachers and their peers, and the confidence to admit when they need help.
+This proactivity gives them the ability and willingness to take control of their own academic lives and to reach out to teachers and peers, and the confidence to admit when they need help.

 Students are often smart enough to excel in their courses, but lack the tools to structure their study habits and meet critical deadlines.
 Academic coaching provides this structure, and helps raise struggling students back to the levels of academic achievement we know they’re capable of.
-On average, our students improve by one letter grade, or 10 percentage points.
+On average, students we work with see their academics improve by a full letter grade, or 10 percentage points.